Bending iron bars is something else that I can do

 - As Himself: In 1985's Grunt!
 The Wrestling Movie.

-- Bash Brothers and Sisters: Miss Linda, Bill Dundee, Jimmy Valiant
+- Bash Brothers: Miss Linda, Bill Dundee, Jimmy Valiant

 - Battle Couple: With his valet, Miss Linda.
 They're married in Real Life.